learn-co-curriculum/react-hooks-forms-abstraction/README.md

 Our change handlers are still a bit verbose, however.
 Since each one is changing a different value in our state, we've got them separated here.
-You can imagine that once we've got a more complicated form, this route may result in a very cluttered component.
+You can imagine that once we've got a more complicated form, this approach may result in a very cluttered component.

-Instead of writing separate function for each input field, we could actually condense this down into one more reusable function.
+Instead of writing separate functions for each input field, we could actually condense this down into one more reusable function.
 Since `event` is being passed in as the argument, we have access to some of the `event.target` attributes that may be present.